zeozcb/YTASCII/ReadMe.md

 3. Install FFmpeg to enable audio playback:

-- You can freely skip this step on Windows if you have cloned the repository.

 - On Windows: Download from [FFmpeg](https://www.ffmpeg.org/download.html#build-windows) official website and add to path
 - On macOS: `brew install ffmpeg`
 - On Linux: `sudo apt-get install ffmpeg`